-- except as provided in clause 11.8 (travel restrictions in force at the end of the tenancy) under no circumstances shall the Occupancy Period continue beyond 6 September 2021 (even if this means your tenancy is reduced to less than 30 weeks).
+- except as stated in clause 11.8 (travel restrictions in force at the end of the tenancy) under no circumstances shall the Tenancy Period continue beyond 2 September 2022 (even if this means your tenancy is reduced to less than 30 weeks).

-3.3 If the Occupancy Period is shorter than the tenancy length you selected during the booking process, we will apportion the rent so that you only have to pay for the Occupancy Period.
+3.3 If the Tenancy Period is shorter than the tenancy length you were offered during the booking process, we will apportion the rent so that you only have to pay for the shorter duration.

 You pay the lesser amount.

-3. 4 You will be liable to pay for the Occupancy Period in full, even if you arrive after the start of the Occupancy Period or leave before it ends, unless and to the extent that:
+3. 4 You will be liable to pay for the Tenancy Period in full, even if you arrive after the start of the Tenancy Period or leave before it ends, unless and to the extent that: